Skip to content

 2. Current Git repository (automatically detected from your git remote URL)

-3. Config file defaults (workspace and repo settings)
+3. Config file defaults (defaultWorkspace setting)

 4. Combinations of the above sources